Behind the Scenes: Mechanistic Interpretability of LoRA-adapted Whisper for Speech Emotion Recognition: Experiment

 \subsection{LoRA Fine-tuning}

 We adopt LoRA as our primary fine-tuning method, which approximates weight updates via a low-rank decomposition, $\Delta W = BA$.
 Only the low-rank matrices $A \in \mathbb{R}^{r \times d}$ and $B \in \mathbb{R}^{d \times r}$ are trainable, significantly reducing the number of parameters.
 We attach LoRA modules to the attention projections, a standard and effective strategy.
 Unless otherwise noted, we use a configuration of r=32 and apply a dropout of 0.1, with a trainable classification head.
+We use AdamW with a fixed training budget and report mean$\pm$std over the 10 folds.
+Hyperparameters are provided in released code.

 As shown in Table~\ref{tab:iemocap_results}, LoRA consistently and significantly outperforms the frozen-encoder baselines across all model sizes.
 The Whisper-large-v2 with LoRA achieves the best performance, with a UAR of 0.774 and WAR of 0.768, demonstrating substantial improvements over its frozen counterpart.
 The performance of LoRA scales consistently with model size, highlighting its ability to effectively leverage larger pre-trained representations.
 In stark contrast, the frozen-encoder results show irregular patterns, which may reflect a fundamental incompatibility between the model's original ASR representations and the demands of the SER task.
 Our subsequent mechanistic analysis aims to clarify how LoRA effectively resolves this representational conflict.